Unity Community

 small differences can happen due to potentially different handling on how and where to smooth out spikes in the fps. but differences like the one you mention are pretty surely caused by errorous "FPS code"

-5. Volunteer Moderator
+Volunteer Moderator Moderator

 Er, no. The stats fps in the Unity editor measures graphics drawing speed only (in milliseconds, also unfortunately gives the results in framerate, thus leading to many topics like this one).
 The fps script on the wiki (which is what 99% of people use) is accurate enough and measures the actual framerate of the game.